YuntianChen/EnLSTM/README.md

 # Model_files
-The folders in the 'Model_files' are the supporting materials for the EnLSTM, including experiment results and model files for each experiment.
-There are five experiment folders and one Pytorch code in the 'Model_files'.
+The folders in the “Model_files” are the supporting materials for the EnLSTM, including experiment results and model files for each experiment.
+There are five experiment folders and one Pytorch code in the “Model_files”.
 Each experiment file includes 14 trained neural network model files and three MSE loss files.

 Regarding the trained neural network model files, which contain all the weights and bias in the EnLSTM.
 These files can be directly loaded in the ‘evaluate.py’ program and generate the corresponding models in Pytorch.
 People can use these models to predict and generate well logs.
 The file name contains 4 digits.
 The first digit indicates the group of experiments (in order to avoid the impact of randomness, all experiments are repeated five times), and the last two digits indicate the ID of the test well in the leave-one-out method.
 For example, model ‘1011’ means that the model is trained in the first group of experiment where the 11st well is taken as the test well.